owlcms/owlcms-controlpanel/README.md

-## Portable Control Panel for firmata Server
+## Portable Control Panel for owlcms-firmata Server

+[owlcms-firmata]([url](https://github.com/jflamy/owlcms-firmata)) it a software program to control refereeing/jury/timekeeper/announcer devices and interact with an owlcms server. owlcms-firmata is installed on the computers where the devices are plugged in.

-This provides a small compiled binary to launch firmata, removing the need for an installer and providing the same user experience on all platforms.
+This provides a small compiled binary to launch owlcms-firmata, removing the need for an installer and providing the same user experience on all platforms.
 The program allows

 - easy updating from a version to the current one